plone/volto/docs/source/contributing/index.md

 ## Install Volto for development

-To make changes to Volto, you need to run it from a copy of the `plone/volto` repository.
+To make changes to Volto, you need to run it from a copy of the [`plone/volto` GitHub repository](https://github.com/plone/volto/).

 ### Prerequisites